major-lab/mirbooking/README.md

 To generate introspection metadata, use `meson -Dwith_introspection=true`.
 To generate Vala bindings, use `meson -Dwith_vapi=true`.

+CBLAS is required and you can alternatively opt for ATLAS with `-Dwith_atlas=true` or OpenBLAS `-Dwith_openblas=true` implementations instead of the default netlib CBLAS.
+If configured with `-Dwith_mkl=true`, MKL CBLAS will be used instead.
+The OpenMP flavour of OpenBLAS is used when configured with `-Dwith_openmp=true`.

 FFTW can be optionally used to compute more accurate silencing by specifying `meson -Dwith_fftw3=true`.
 If you redistribute miRBooking source code, be careful not to enable this as a default because of the GPL license covering